Islandora/Syn/README.md

 If you would like to contribute, please get involved by attending our weekly [Tech Call](https://github.com/Islandora-CLAW/CLAW/wiki).
 We love to hear from you!

-If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or [Corporate Contributor Licencse Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
+If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or [Corporate Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
 Please see the [Contributors](http://islandora.ca/resources/contributors) pages on Islandora.ca for more information.

 ## Licensing